Graduate Teaching Fellowship Postings

 GDE/PME Qualifications and Job Requirements

 Graduate Teaching Fellows are expected to comply with all Faculty of Education and Queen’s University Policies.
 Candidates must be prepared to work outside of the regular 9-5 work week.
 Must have a valid SIN at time of application and for the duration of the course.
-Must be a current PhD student at Queen’s University with advanced progress in the doctoral program with completed comprehensive examinations.
+Must be a current PhD student at Queen’s University.
 Preference will be given to qualified PhD students who have not previously had a Graduate Teaching Fellowship.

 Bachelor of Education (BEd) Courses